Jesus Rafael Azuaje Tovar

 Jesus moved on to Italy's Serie A1 in 2004 with T&A San Marino.
 He hit .330/.394/.436 in 24 games, mostly at third base.
 He hit .410/.500/.550 with 6 runs in 5 games in the 2005 European Cup.
 He tied Jairo Ramos Gizzi for 3rd in total bases (11), was 4th in hits (9), tied for 3rd in runs (6, tied with Ronald Jaarsma, Harvey Monte and Ralph Milliard), was 5th in average and slugging and tied for 6th in OBP.
 In 2005, he batted .306/.406/.388 and helped San Marino make it to the finals, where they fell in 7 games.
 Azuaje fell to .262/.335/.321 in his third season in San Marino and retired, 15 years after his first baseball contract had been signed.

 While still an active player in the summers, Azuaje began coaching in the Venezuelan Winter League with the Cardenales de Lara.
 In 2007, he coached for the VSL Mariners, then was promoted to the Pulaski Mariners in 2008.
 The 2009 Mariners Media Guide mistakenly lists him with both Clinton and Everett for 2009; either would be a promotion from 2008.
 He has been announced as the hitting coach for the Clinton LumberKings in 2009 replacing Eddie Menchaca.
 Menchaca who was originally announced for Clinton was reassigned to Pulaski.
 In 2010, Azuaje managed the AZL Mariners and returned in 2011.
 After that season, he was named the Mariners' Latin America field coordinator.
-Azuaje worked in the Los Angeles Dodgers' organization in 2014, then moved to the Kansas City Royals' chain as a coach for the Burlington Royals in 2015-2016.
+Azuaje worked in the Los Angeles Dodgers' organization in 2014, then moved to the Kansas City Royals' chain as a coach for the Burlington Royals in 2015-2016 and Lexington Legends in 2017.

 Year-by-Year Managerial Record